 Most HR leaders care deeply about developing better managers who uplift, nurture, and coach their teams.
 But often managers are adrift in a sea of responsibility, with little support and less bandwidth to empower better leadership.

-Are your people leaders a churn machine or loyalty lever?
+Are your leaders a turnover machine or loyalty lever?

-In ‘The science behind effective organisations’ we conducted meta-analyses on more than 600 research studies to understand what makes great businesses tick.
+In ‘The science behind effective organisations’ we analysed more than 600 research studies to understand what makes great businesses tick.
 We learned that effective leadership at individual, team, and organisational level is one of the nine critical factors influencing employee engagement.

 These findings won’t surprise you.
 It makes sense that managers have an enormous impact on employee engagement, because managers are the primary lens through which your people experience work.
 Great days rarely happen without great managers.